mosip/documentation/docs/customisation/ui-customisation.md

 ProfileIcon: require('../../assets/placeholder-photo.png')
 ```

-To change the close card details background:
+To change the `CloseCard` details background:

 ```
 CloseCard = require(path of image you want to use, in string format)